 While the news headlines are dominated by large-scale security incidents at giant corporations and various branches of state and federal governments, data security issues are pervasive in nearly every business in every industry, large and small.

-Cyber criminals abound, and the data that banks, broker-dealers, retailers, governmental bodies, health care practices, and legal and accounting firms collect and store in the ordinary course of their operations is highly sought-after.
+Cyber criminals abound, and the data that banks, broker-dealers, retailers, governmental bodies, health care practices, employers, manufacturers, and legal and accounting firms collect and store in the ordinary course of their operations is highly sought-after.

 State and federal regulations, professional ethics rules and practical considerations of preserving customer/patient/client privacy and goodwill require the security of that data remain a top priority for every entity.